koaning/human-learn/paper.md

 This example also demonstrates the main difference between this library and Snorkel [@snorkel].
 This library offers methods to turn domain knowledge immediately into models, as opposed to labelling-functions.

+## Interactive Widgets

-Human-learn also hosts interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.
-An example of a drawn widget is shown below in \autoref{fig:draw}.
+Human-learn also hosts interactive widgets, made with Bokeh, that might help construct rule-based models more expressively.
+These widgets can be used from the familiar Jupyter environment.
+An example of such a drawn widget is shown below in \autoref{fig:draw}.

 ```python
 from hulearn.experimental.interactive import InteractiveCharts